-From a possible exit of the United Kingdom from the European Union, the devolution of the once-hopeful Arab Spring into the chaos of the Syrian civil war, and turmoil from Libya to the Ukraine, Every industry is undergoing disruptive change, and the pace of change is accelerating.
+From the upcoming exit of the United Kingdom from the European Union, to the devolution of the once-hopeful Arab Spring into the chaos of the Syrian civil war, together with the turmoil around the globe from Libya to the Ukraine, every industry is currently undergoing some form of disruptive change, and the pace of this change is accelerating fast.

 This isn’t just a VUCA world anymore; it’s becoming ever more VUCA

-Uncertainty.
-China’s new leadership have begun to slow the economy.
-Will they continue now GDP growth is slowing, or will they panic and do a mega-stimulus?
+China’s new leadership has begun to slow the economy.
+Will they continue now that the GDP growth is slowing, or will they panic and do a mega-stimulus?

-Complexity.
 Geopolitics have begun to dominate the headlines.
 Does Russia’s annexation of Crimea echo the Cold War?
-Will social unrest grow in the Arab world?
+Will social unrest further grow in the Arab world?

-Ambiguity.
 What are the key metrics for running a business today?
-Are they cost-cutting to boost current profits?
+Are they reducing costs to boost current profits?
 Or are they focused on innovation for future growth?

-In our VUCA (Volatile, Uncertain, Complex and Ambiguous) world the Oil and Gas Sector’s stuttering performance is having a considerable effect on the global economy.
-Many organizations are seeking to have dramatic cost savings in its supply chain.
-It may be ambitious, but ultimately, non-sustainable as suppliers find that they are unable to deliver sought savings over the long term and remain in business.
+In our increasingly VUCA (Volatile, Uncertain, Complex and Ambiguous) world, the oil and gas sector’s stuttering performance is having a considerable effect on the global economy as many organisations seek dramatic cost savings in its supply chain.
+This outlook may be ambitious, but ultimately it is non-sustainable, as suppliers find that they are unable to deliver sought savings over the long-term and remain in business.

 The situation offers an opportunity to embrace innovation-driven change.
 The ‘wheel of life’ is eternally rotating.
-Is it time to ‘dust off’ the UK’s industry wide initiative of the 1990’s?
+Has the time come to ‘dust off’ the UK’s industry wide ‘Cost Reduction In the New Era (CRINE)’ initiative of the 1990’s?

-It began in 1993 and was termed Cost Reduction In the New Era (CRINE).
-The programme sought to reduce costs as the North Sea Fields were very expensive to operate.
-It had support from operators, regulators and government.
-CRINE sought to bring to end adversarial contracts and replace it with alliances and partnerships that shared risks and rewards of oil and gas field developments and operations.
+The initiative began in 1993 and sought to reduce costs at a time when the North Sea Fields were very expensive to operate.
+With the support of operators, regulators and the government behind the cause, CRINE had a goal to bring an end to adversarial contracts and replace them with alliances and partnerships that shared both the risks and the rewards of oil and gas field developments and operations.
 It inspired technological advances that stretched traditional operational envelopes to bold new levels.

 Innovation driven change offers major benefits.
 It imbues a culture of continuous improvement, collaboration between all stakeholders, ownership at the point of greatest leverage and a sense of trust and pride.

-At TTM associates, we have also worked with organizations that have found themselves in this VUCA world and have described to us what they believe are the secrets for maintaining a high performing organization in such difficult times.
-We have interviewed managers, collected views through Focus groups from North Africa that have had to face the normal pressures of a rapidly evolving competitive environment against the backdrop of a turbulent political situation in their country.
-These managers shared stories of commitment and bravery as well as some of the practical steps necessary to keep people focused on the needs of the business.
+At TTM associates, we worked with a number of organisations that upon finding themselves in this VUCA world, have divulged their secrets for maintaining a high performing organisation in such difficult times.
+We interviewed managers and collected views through focus groups in North Africa where organisations have had to face the normal pressures of a rapidly evolving competitive environment, but in the face of a turbulent political situation in their countries.
+These managers shared stories of commitment and bravery, as well as some of the practical steps necessary to keep employees focused on the needs of the business.

-Vision.
-Leadership mindfulness that ‘nudges’ the organization in an empowering strategic direction.
-Technical innovation is embraced wholeheartedly capturing ‘hearts and minds’ in a compelling manner.
-Delivering common shared goals e.g. “Digital Dream: broadband in every home, e-governance”.
-See, hear and feeling the impact of our Leadership ‘shadow’.
-In Scandinavia the organizational question “Why did you feel it was necessary to shut down?” has changed to “Why did you feel it is safe to start up?” – nudging the organization in safe delivery.
+Leadership mindfulness that ‘nudges’ the organisation in an empowering strategic direction, where technical innovation is embraced wholeheartedly, capturing ‘hearts and minds’ in a compelling manner.
+Delivering common shared goals and seeing, hearing and feeling the impact of the leadership ‘shadow’.
+An example is seen in Scandinavia, where the organisational question: “Why did you feel it was necessary to shut down?”, has changed to “Why did you feel it is safe to start up?” – persuading the organisation in the direction of safe delivery.

-Understanding.
 Clear communications gives focus, deeper knowledge and understanding.
-This facilitates multi organization collaboration where empowered people are supported in developing and maintaining operational excellence.
+This facilitates multi organisation collaboration, where empowered people are supported in developing and maintaining operational excellence.

-Clarity.
-An open culture where clarity of purpose is embedded into the organization with shared ownership of delivery.
+An open culture where clarity of purpose is embedded into the organisation with shared ownership of delivery.
 Advanced technology risks and rewards are balanced in a pragmatic cost efficient manner.
-Leverage points are understood and optimized wherever possible.
+Leverage points are understood and optimised wherever possible.

-Agility.
-Organizational agility is a ‘watchword’ for all.
-Opportunities to develop change capacity are grasped with vigor – this is the ‘life blood’ of the health and well being of 21st century organizations.
+Organisational agility is a ‘watchword’ for all.
+Opportunities to develop change capacity are grasped with vigour – this is the ‘life blood’ of the health and wellbeing of 21st century organisations.
 An integrated supply chain brings value added to many facets of the business.
-This develops alliances that have shared ownership – installing pride in world -class delivery.
+This develops alliances that have shared ownership – installing pride in world-class delivery.

-The oil and gas industry has always changed, and has caused changes in the societies in which it operates.
-The schismatic changes of the 1970s opened a new era.
-The combination of changes that the industry now faces requires epic rather than incremental responses, for the industry to evolve and prosper.
+The oil and gas industry has always been in a constant state of evolution, in turn catalysing changes in the societies in which it operates.
+The schismatic changes of the 1970’s heralded the dawn of a new era, however, the combination of changes that the industry now faces requires epic responses rather than simply incremental ones, for the industry to evolve and prosper.
 Those responsible both inside and outside the industry need to try to understand what is happening now and how it may affect the future, to explain their strategies clearly and to adapt to new situations as they develop.
-In a world where technology and environmental threats are changing industries and society so rapidly, the slowly turning supertanker is not an image that excuses inertia in oil and gas companies and those who deal with them.
-All who are in the industry or who are involved with it need to share clear thinking about the future.
+In a world where technology and environmental threats are forcing both industries and society to change at an increasingly rapid pace, the slow-turning super-tanker is not an image that excuses inertia in oil and gas companies and those who deal with them.
+All those who are either in the industry or involved with it need to share clear thinking about the future.

 We require Mindful Leadership from our top companies to solidly demonstrate that incremental continuous improvement is the strategic way forward.
-Safeguarding the sector and supply chain.
-A combination of careful planning, partnerships across the supply chain, the acceptance of technological innovation and an open mind that seeks to overcome historic barriers.
-This can provide the bedrock as the sector explores the next 20 years – it’s at a time when global competition can only intensify.
+Safeguarding the sector and the supply chain.
+A combination of careful planning, partnerships across the supply chain, the acceptance of technological innovation and an open mind that seeks to overcome historic barriers can provide the bedrock, as the sector explores the next 20 years – at a time when global competition can only intensify.
 It is a new world for the sector – one of real opportunity to be embraced by all.